 Fold Out Dinner Table

-It may seem a bit of a cheat, but why not combine your rotating desk space with a dining table solution.
+It may seem a bit of a cheat, but why not combine your rotating desk space with a dining table solution, or buy folding leg tables.
 After all, the point is to minimise and avoid redundant fixtures.
 You could double the size of your desk with a simple, hinged double top.
 When you need to switch from desk to dinner, you flip over the desktop, and by way of an additional hinged leg piece, you have a sturdy dinner table that can comfortably host four people.